douglasF5/splitter-bill-splitting-app/README.md

 - This project was proposed by Frontend Mentor.
 - The UI was completely redesigned for this exercise.
 - As most projects, this one is not bug/error-free.
 If you find any bug or unexpected behavior, feel free to get in touch, here is my email - dfaferreira46@gmail.com

+## Extra notes

+- This project is purely a practical exercise intended for developing and/or showcasing my skills in the tools/techniques/concepts mentioned above.
+It's not meant to be a complete production-ready solution.
+Feel free to reach out if you have any questions or want to chat about it!
+- This exercise was proposed by [frontendmentor.io](https://www.frontendmentor.io/) and it has been completely redesigned by me.